ArisaBonsaiTree/twitter_react/README.md

 * 0.2.2
     * Plan to change the way JWT is set up in this project
+    * Can view your own profile
+    * You can even edit your username
 * 0.2.1
     * Added a login and register page
     * You can see the name of the person who sent the Tweet